awslabs/aurora-dsql-hibernate/dialect/README.md

 for experimental development or testing environments, it should not be used in production.
 An automatically generated schema can perform poorly, and can be destructive in unexpected ways.

-## Limitations
+## Dialect Features and Limitations

+- **Data types**: the dialect provides correct `float` precision and `varchar` size limits.
-- **Foreign Keys**: DSQL does not support foreign key constraints.
+- **Foreign Keys**: Aurora DSQL does not support foreign key constraints.
 The dialect disables these constraints, but be aware that referential integrity must be maintained at the application level.
+- **Index creation**: Aurora DSQL does not support `CREATE INDEX` or `CREATE UNIQUE INDEX` commands.
+The dialect respectively uses `CREATE INDEX ASYNC` and `CREATE UNIQUE INDEX ASYNC` command instead.
+- **Locking**: Aurora DSQL uses optimistic concurrency control (OCC), which works differently from traditional lock-based systems.
+The dialect does not support choosing a locking strategy.
+See the [Concurrency control in Aurora DSQL](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/working-with-concurrency-control.html) page for more information.
-- **Sequences**: Sequence objects, SERIAL, and IDENTITY columns are not supported in DSQL, making them unsuitable for primary key generation in Hibernate.
+- **Sequences**: Aurora DSQL does not support sequence objects, `SERIAL` and `IDENTITY` columns, thus they are not supported by this dialect.
+For this reason, these data types are unsuitable for primary key generation with this dialect.
+See the [Primary keys in Aurora DSQL](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/working-with-primary-keys.html) page for more information.
-- **Locking**: DSQL uses optimistic locking for all transactions.
-Attempting to use Hibernate's locking strategies (including Hibernate version-based optimistic locking) will either fail or have no effect.
-- **Temporary tables**: Temporary tables are unsupported in DSQL, and so Hibernate may use standard tables instead.
-These tables may appear with `HT_` or `HTE_` prefixes, and will be managed automatically by Hibernate.
+- **Temporary tables**: Aurora DSQL does not support temporary tables.
+The dialect will use standard tables instead.
+These tables will appear with `HT_` or `HTE_` prefixes, and will be managed automatically by Hibernate.
+- **Truncate command**: Aurora DSQL does not support `TRUNCATE` command.
+The dialect uses a `DELETE` command instead.

 ## Contributing